Obesity, Hepatitis C Epidemics Drive ‘Alarming’ Increase in Liver Cancer Incidence, Mortality

 “Virus-based therapies and nanoparticle-based small interfering RNA [siRNA] therapies are showing meaningful objective responses in HCC patients,” he added.
 “We are targeting AEG-1 using hepatocyte-specific nanoparticle-delivered siRNA which is showing very promising results in preclinical studies both in nonalcoholic steatohepatitis and in HCC.”

-There are few approved drugs for HCC.
+There are only three approved drugs for HCC.

 Sorafenib (Nexavar, Bayer HealthCare), a tyrosine kinase inhibitor, is approved for first-line therapy.
 Regorafenib (Stivarga, Bayer HealthCare) — a multikinase inhibitor that received FDA approval in April — is indicated for patients previously treated with sorafenib.
+Nivolumab (Opdivo, Bristol-Myers Squibb) is an anti-PD-1 antibody approved in September to treat patients who previously failed sorafenib.

 Otherwise, initial enthusiasm for drugs under investigation for HCC historically has ended in disappointment.